-• Beginning in 2024, if you reach the Catastrophic Coverage Stage, you pay nothing for covered Part D drugs.
+Beginning in 2024, if you reach the Catastrophic Coverage Stage, you pay nothing for covered Part D drugs and for excluded drugs that are covered under our enhanced benefit.

-SECTION 8 Part D Vaccines.
-What you pay for depends on how and where you get them
+Part D Vaccines.
+What you pay for depends on how and SECTION 8 where you get them

 Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
 Other vaccines are considered Part D drugs.
 You can find these vaccines listed in the plan's "Drug List".
-Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible.
+Our plan covers most adult Part D vaccines at no cost to you.
 Refer to your plan's "Drug List" or contact Member Services for coverage and cost sharing details about specific vaccines.